 - Acting Auditions: Prepare two contrasting, memorized one-minute monologues from modern plays.
 If you are comfortable with Shakespeare, we would appreciate seeing 20–30 lines of a verse monologue or soliloquy.
 This can substitute for one of your contemporary monologues.
 The audition may also include improvisation and movement.

 - Music Theatre Auditions: Prepare a one-minute monologue from a modern play, and sing 16-32 bars of two contrasting songs from a Broadway musical (memorized).
 You will need to provide your own recorded musical accompaniment at the National Unified Auditions.
 For on-campus auditions, please bring sheet music; an accompanist will be provided.
 A dance call will be held during the Feb.
 7 Chicago Unified Auditions and at the Feb.
 24 on-campus auditions.
 For all other audition dates, our faculty will assess dance skills using the videos in your Acceptd portfolio.
-At the start of the Fall semester they will offer a dance placement day on campus for our incoming music theatre class to determine the level at which each student needs to start their dance training.
+At the start of the fall semester they will offer a dance placement day on campus for our incoming music theatre class to determine the level at which each student needs to start their dance training.

 - Stage managers should present examples of work in the form of photographs, prompt-scripts, slides, and/or drawings of productions on which you have worked.
 Examples of related skills (painting, drawing, sewing, handwork, woodworking, etc.) are also helpful.